codio-templates/hello-turtle-c-/.guides/content/For-Loops-b9e6.md

 ---

 ## For Loop Syntax
-Before you can start writing a **loop**, you need to be able to spot the pattern.
+Before you can start writing a **loop**, you need to be able to identify recurring patterns.
 Let's take something simple:

 ```c++
 cout << "Hello" << endl;